 This invariably results in inconsistencies and varying levels of implementation at a local level, complicating the process for companies and foreign employees.

-Helen Kong, Manager of Human Resources Administration and Payroll Services at Dezan Shira & Associates, explains: “Officers in social insurance bureaus are often unsure about how to implement foreign employee social insurance exemptions.
-Many cities have no local regulations relating to this topic, especially in second and third tier cities.”
+David Niu, Senior Manager of Human Resources Administration and Payroll Services at Dezan Shira & Associates, explains: “Officers in social insurance bureaus are often unsure about how to implement foreign employee social insurance exemptions.
+Many cities have no local regulations relating to this topic, especially in second and third-tier cities.”

 “By local rule, female foreign employees are not required to contribute to maternity insurance in Shanghai, which can cause some disagreement between the employer and the employee.
 In case the foreign female staff needs to take maternity leave, the local social insurance bureau will not cover the payroll and relevant costs for the staff during the leave.”

 “However, from the employer’s perspective, they seem to have no legal obligation to compensate the cost themselves either.
 Thus, the employer should reach an agreement prior to employing the staff to define the future obligations and responsibilities to avoid labor disputes on this issue.”